pluralsight/react-styleable/README.md

 A higher-order React Component that:

-- Makes defining and using css styles consistent
+- Makes defining and using css styles in React Components consistent
+- Makes you styles portable with your reusable components
-- Makes overriding styles in reusable components easy and predictable
+- Makes overriding styles easy and predictable

 ## Install